 Long term health complications of polycystic ovarian syndrome (PCOS)

 Polycystic ovarian syndrome (PCOS) is the most common health complication among women.
 It is considered as a gynaecological condition.
-Evidences and knowledge about this condition is evolving rapidly.
+Hence, evidences and knowledge about this condition is evolving rapidly.
 It is estimated that 10% of women of reproductive age suffer from PCOS.

 Read on to know about these complications and how to prevent them.

-PCOS can increases a woman’s risk of getting heart-related complications.
+Certainly, PCOS can increases a woman’s risk of getting heart-related complications.
 This is because of the high insulin levels that have been linked with PCOS.
-And this is known to increase one’s risk for inflammatory markers, high triglycerides, blood pressure, and atherosclerosis.
-These conditions can increase your chances of a heart attack and stroke.
+However, These conditions can increase your chances of a heart attack and stroke.

 Metabolic Syndrome, or call it Syndrome X, is a group of commonly occurring risk factors, which usually occur together and increase the risk for cardiovascular disease.
 Here are some most common metabolic changes associated with this syndrome: